The Florida Travel Guide

 Florida History is Your Friend – And a Cheap Date!

 Florida may have more fun and accessible historical sites than any state in the union.
-From the early settlements in the 1500s to the battles between the French, Spanish, British and American forces for the next 350 years, to the wars with Native Americans and the Civil War division in the 1800s – there are sites everywhere!
+From the early settlements in the 1500s to the battles between the French, Spanish, British and American forces for the next 350 years, to the wars with Native Americans and the Civil War in the 1800s – there are sites everywhere!

 There is an app you can download to your phone called History Here.
 The App gives you a list of historical sites near your location.

 You can also find many historical recollections on Florida Travel Blog.
+Our Travel Guide for Florida has many suggestions.

 Florida Map and Driving Distances Between Major Visitor Areas